 The CDCP is set to officially kickstart in May 2024.
 Though the coverage start date will be different for each person, the phasing in of this plan aims to ensure a certain degree of fairness and efficiency.

-Once enrolled, patients will be required to make a co-payment, which is a personal contribution towards the cost of their dental care.
+Once enrolled, depending on the family net income, patients may be required to make a co-payment, which is a personal contribution towards the cost of their dental care.
 However, it’s important to remember that the CDCP is a government dental benefit, not a free dental program, so there might be some out-of-pocket expenses.

 The implementation of the CDCP signifies a notable shift in the landscape of Canadian healthcare, bringing us closer to bridging the gap between oral health and overall health.